deercoder/deercoder.github.com/_posts/2015-04-24-debug-jekyll.md

 + Try the command in your root webpage folders, and see the output log, analysis it with your professional skills and try to debug them.

+### Update

+Today I tried the `jekyll --server 4000`, but it gives the indication that it is deprecated, but when I use `jekyll serve`, it succeeded, so I'm rather confused on this issue now, maybe there is some tricky behind them.
+And we should choose the right command correspondingly.

 ### Appendix
 Some useful commands that works well: